webplatform/docs/dom/Window/postMessage/index.md

 }}
 {{Notes_Section
 |Usage=
-|Notes====Remarks===
-'''Security Warning:  '''While "*" is a valid value for ''targetOrigin'', set the parameter to the value you expected to receive; otherwise, the security of your message might be compromised.
+|Notes='''Security Warning:  '''While "*" is a valid value for ''targetOrigin'', set the parameter to the value you expected to receive; otherwise, the security of your message might be compromised.
 For more information about this security message, see Section 3.1.2 of the [http://go.microsoft.com/fwlink/?LinkId{{=}}199803 HTML5 Web Messaging] Specification (Editor's Draft) from the World Wide Web Consortium (W3C).
 The '''postMessage''' method
 allows cooperative text exchange between untrusted modules from different domains embedded within a page.
 It does so